Bradley-Hower/reading-notes/course-401-python/class-prep.md

 + See different ways to enjoy the process.
 + Look at the positives.

-## Things I want to know more about
+## Engineering Readings - Things I want to know more about

 How to get better at breaking problems down into smaller pieces.